TabrisHaby/KAGGLE_TITANIC/README.md

 # KAGGLE_TITANIC

-# data from kaggle.com/

-# This is the code for Titanic dataset in Kaggle
+This is the code for Titanic dataset in Kaggle

+# About data

+	data from kaggle.com/
-# There are two dataset in this competition, train dataset and test dataset.
+	There are two dataset in this competition, train dataset and test dataset.
-# There are 12 variables in train while there are 11 varibales in test.
+	There are 12 variables in train while there are 11 varibales in test.

 # Working Environment: